 Take a look at our extensive car hire location map to find the best car hire deals near you.

-On average hiring a car in Switzerland costs £300 per week (£43 per day).
+On average a car hire in Switzerland costs £365 per week (£52 per day).

 Driving in Switzerland is generally considered to be a comfortable experience, with well-maintained roads and an abundance of highways.
 Drivers unused to winter conditions should consider taking it slowly in stormy or icy weather, especially when driving over steep mountain passes.
 There are few toll roads in the country, but anyone wishing to use the highway network will need to buy a toll sticker for around 40 CHF (40 USD) for a year of access.
 These are usually provided by rental agencies, but if not, they can be purchased from post offices or other outlets.